Skip to main content

 User Rights Assignments

 User Rights Assignments (URAs) in Windows define what privileges and capabilities security principals have on a system, independent of group membership.
 Collecting User Rights Assignments allows BloodHound to accurately determine the CanRDP edge.
 Before SharpHound Common v3, BloodHound made assumptions based solely on group membership—assuming that membership in the Remote Desktop Users group alone gives users the ability to RDP to a system.
 However, to successfully use Remote Desktop, a user needs both membership in the Remote Desktop Users group and the User Rights Assignment SeRemoteInteractiveLogonRight.
+Collection Method: SharpHound collects this information utilizing the LsaOpenPolicy function.
+Required Permissions: Only local Administrators may call the LsaOpenPolicy function.
+Least-Privileged Option: There is currently no known method to delegate this permission for least-privileged collection, see Least-Privileged Collection - User Rights Assignments for more details on the implications.

 Sessions

 SharpHound collects active session information to identify abusable sessions on domain-joined systems.
 These sessions are vulnerable to OS Credential Dumping from tools such as Mimikatz.
+Collection Method: SharpHound collects this information utilizing the NetWkstaUserEnum function.
+Default Permissions: Members of the local Administrators group may call this function.
+Least-Privileged Options:

 • On Windows Server operating systems, members of the local Print Operators group may also collect session data